 It can come as a shock to many new moms when they experience anything less than happy thoughts after their baby is born.
 But for the vast majority of new moms, it’s common to have scary, unwanted intrusive thoughts after birth.

 Postpartum intrusive thoughts typically involve infant-related harm.
 It could be thoughts of something happening to your baby or you doing something intentional to harm your baby.
 Unwanted thoughts can also appear as visual images in your mind.

-It’s important to know that you’re not alone in having disturbing postpartum intrusive thoughts.
+It’s important to know that you’re not alone.
 Though stressful, these intrusive thoughts are common.
 At least 70% of new moms report having unwanted, intrusive thoughts about infant harm, according to a study published in BMC Psychiatry.
 And 50% of new moms report having intrusive thoughts related to intentionally harming their baby.

 Common Intrusive Thoughts After Birth

-Examples of common postpartum intrusive thoughts and images include the following happening to your baby:
+Examples of these thoughts include the following happening to your baby:

 - Suffocating or dying by sudden infant death syndrome (SIDS).

 - Falling off the changing table.

 - Drowning or getting scalded with hot water while getting a bath.

 - Getting dropped on the floor or down the stairs.